Navigating the Pre-Sale Contract: Avoiding Pitfalls and Risks

 Understanding the Pre-Sale Contract

 The purchase agreement is a legally binding contract that outlines the terms and conditions of the purchase.
-Reviewing the contract carefully and working with a lawyer to protect your interests before purchasing is essential.
+Reviewing the contract carefully and working with a real estate lawyer to protect your interests before purchasing is essential.
 Ensure you understand the contract, as it outlines the purchase terms, including price, deposit amount, completion date, and the buyer’s rights and responsibilities.
 Buyers should pay particular attention to the cancellation clause, which outlines the circumstances under which the developer can cancel the project and what happens to the buyer’s deposit.

 What is the Developer’s Disclosure Statement